Let’s co-create your book.

 - Recipient of a SSHRC Canadian Graduate Scholarship, Graduate Entrance Scholarship, and the Butler Award, for my graduate work at the University of British Columbia.

-- I had the honour of editing books by consecutive hereditary chiefs: Chief Robert Joseph and his son Bob Joseph, both chiefs of the Gwawaenuk First Nation.
+- I had the honour of editing books by Chief Robert Joseph and his son Bob Joseph, of the Gwawaenuk Tribe.

 Good to know!